 2) Where to buy: You can buy an engine compression tester just about anywhere, but you'll end up paying more for it (especially at your local auto parts store).
 The above links will help you comparison shop.
 I think you'll agree it's the better way to save money on the compression tester!

 TEST 1: 'Dry' Engine Compression Test

-If you don't have a compression tester, you can run down to your local auto parts store and buy rent one from them.
-Or if you'd like to save a couple of bucks on its purchase, check out the links in the subheading above.
+If you don't have an engine compression tester, you can run down to your local auto parts store and either buy one or borrow one from them.

-IMPORTANT: Never remove the spark plugs from a hot engine!
-If the engine has been running for any length of time, let it cool down completely before removing the spark plugs.
+IMPORTANT: Do not remove the spark plugs if the engine is hot.
+If the engine has been running for any amount of time, let it cool down completely before removing the spark plugs.

 Disable the fuel system by removing the fuel pump relay.